 Q. What if I don't want them anymore?

 A. Too bad you are stuck with them...Just kidding!
 We have a gentle cream that is placed on your extensions that removes the bond and they slip right off.

 Q. Can I shower and workout with them?

 A. Yes, please do!
 You just have to wait 24-48 hours to be around any kind of heat, steam, or submerging them.

 Q. How much does it cost?

 A. We keep our costs as low as possible.
 The only thing is sometimes remember that saying you get what you pay for?
-Well this definitely goes for lash extensions.
-We use the highest quality extensions, not some cheap synthetic ones that your friends could be wearing from a groupon.
-We also take the time to make sure every lash is covered to meet your desires of a full look.
-So some may say yes it does cost a "pretty penny" your first visit, but after that we only charge you for fills, which we try to keep very reasonable and comparable to other quality lash spas.
+Well, this definitely goes for lash extensions.
+Lash Divas uses the highest quality extensions, not some cheap plastic or corse ones that your friends could be wearing from a Groupon.
+We constantly are comparing our lash prices to others in the industry and try to be comparable to other quality lash spas.
+We take the time to make sure every lash is covered and meets the desired look you are wanting.

-**We also have different levels of Lashists to fit every budget!**
+**We have different levels of Lashists to fit every budget!**

 Q. Will this make my lashes ruined or break them off?

 A. Breakage will happen when a lash artist is not trained properly in how to apply lash extensions.
 Many of you may have heard horror stories of people's lashes being gone or bald after taking their extensions off.
 There are a couple of reasons why this can happen.
 If someone has very thin natural lashes but wants a really dramatic unrealistic look, and their technician puts that on for them it will cause breakage.
 The extension is too heavy for the client's natural lash and will eventually cause the natural lash to break.
 Another way you can see lash damage is if the technician uses too much adhesive or uses cluster lashes to please the client.
 Your natural lashes can't breathe right or grow individually causing them to break off under your extensions.